Axway/amplify-central/content/en/docs/manage_unified_catalog/discover-and-consume-catalog-assets.md

 5. (Optional) Enter a short description.
 This can be used to let the asset provider know how you intend to use the API.
 6. Select an **Application**.

-   Amplify Central administrators can subscribe an application on behalf of API consumers.
+   Amplify **Central admin** can subscribe an application on behalf of API consumers.
 In this case, they will be required to select the **Team** that will own the subscription.
 7. Click **Subscribe**.

 Watch the animation to learn how to subscribe to an API asset.